 4. Participate in Paid Focus Groups

 If you enjoy voicing your opinion, participating in focus groups can be an excellent way to earn extra money!
 To qualify for participation, you’ll need to answer an initial set of questions to see if you’re the brand’s target audience.
 Once accepted into the study, you’ll answer a series of questions online, by phone, or in person.
 The great thing about focus groups is they pay well, often $50-$150 for an hour of your time!
-Sound appealing, check out Respondent, User Interviews, and L & E Research.
+If this sounds appealing, check out Respondent, User Interviews, and Sago.

 5. Play Video Games Online